Adolescent and Young Adult (AYA) Sarcoma Program

 What is AYA?

-AYA stands for “adolescents and young adults” and includes patients between the ages of 15 and 39 years.
+AYA stands for “adolescent and young adults” and includes patients primarily between the ages of 15 and 39 years.

 Sarcoma and AYA